Health-RI/metadata-shacl-validation/README.md

 Run `docker compose build && docker compose up` and a validator will be exposed at <http://localhost:8080/shacl/healthri/upload>.

-Currently there are two profiles v.1.0.0 and development.
-The v1.0.0. profile will validate against the v1.0.0 release shacls, development will validate against development, note: development can contains errors, so use with care!.
+Currently there are two profiles: v.1.0.0 and development.
+The v1.0.0. profile will validate against the v1.0.0 release SHACLs, development will validate against the latest development version.
+Note: development can contains errors, so use with care!
-The shacles are retrieved from github datamodel repository.
+The SHACLs are retrieved from the github datamodel repository.

 ## Updating existing shapes

-Updating is not needed anymore, the shacl are retrieved from github datamodel repository.
+Updating is not needed anymore, the SHACLs are retrieved from github datamodel repository.

 ## Adding new shapes

 To add a new version/profile, edit *config.properties* file.
 At the first line, add a new profile to the `validator.type` line.
-Then, add two lines: `validator.typeLabel.<your profile> = <profile description>` this is the title that would appear in the drop down menu.
+Then, add `validator.typeLabel.<your profile> = <profile description>` this is the title that would appear in the drop down menu.
+For every SHACL file add the following lines:
-`validator.shaclFile.<your profile>.remote.<#>.url = http://..... and
+`validator.shaclFile.<your profile>.remote.<#>.url = http://.....`
-`validator.shaclFile.<your profile>.remote.<#>.type = text/turtle
+`validator.shaclFile.<your profile>.remote.<#>.type = text/turtle`

-`<#> should be replaced by 0,1,2 etc..
+`<#>` should be replaced by 0,1,2 etc..
 And is the index of the url.

 It's recommended to test locally using above *docker compose*, before making your pull request.